General Terms and Conditions (GTC)

 (1) Search engine optimisation (SEO): Search engine optimisation refers to the basic improvement in the visibility of the customer’s Internet sites on Internet search engines through suitable optimisation measures on the customer’s Internet page (on-page), and also through suitable optimisation measures on third-party Internet pages (off-page).
 The specific scope of the services to be performed by the Supplier in the individual case comes from the particular order description.

 a.
 The customer is itself responsible for implementing the proposed on-page optimisation measures.

-(2) Link marketing: Link marketing refers to the targeted identification and addressing of suitable Internet sites on which it is useful to place a link to the customer’s Internet site in order to optimise its web presence.
+(2) Outreach: Outreach refers to the targeted identification and addressing of suitable Internet sites on which it is useful to place a link to the customer’s Internet site in order to optimise its web presence.
 Insofar as the customer commissions the Supplier to provide link marketing, the scope of the services owed by the Supplier is determined by the respective order description.

 (3) Search engine advertising (SEA): Search engine advertising refers to devising one or more campaigns, depending on the agreed scope of service, to carry out advertising in Internet search engines, to develop corresponding lists with positive and negative so-called keywords, to create suitable advertisements, to advise in connection with such advertising campaigns, and to monitor and report on the success of the campaigns.
 The parts of the service order by the customer are the object of the respective order description.

 (4) Content marketing: Content marketing within the meaning of these General Terms and Conditions and the contractual relationship refers to devising a strategy to create relevant website content for the customer’s Internet page, to create such content in terms of graphics, text, video, music, information, or other content which is capable of improving the customer’s Internet offer for its customers.
 Insofar as the customer commissions the Supplier to carry out content marketing measures, the individual services owed by the Supplier are part of the respective order description.